Contribute to safe working practices in Bus/Coach Engineering and Maintenance

 Prior knowledge that will help with this topic

-• Level 2 Diploma in Bus and Coach Engineering and Maintenance (Body) or equivalent experience in vehicle body repair.
+• Level 2 Diploma in Bus and Coach Engineering and Maintenance (or equivalent) – foundational knowledge of tools, basic maintenance, and health and safety.

 Key Terminology